 The Giving Tree

 Share your blessings and the spirit of giving during the holiday season by giving a gift to someone in need!
 Each year, we come together to bless those less fortunate.
 We have several ways for you to get involved, beginning in November.

 Here's how you can help:

 Nominate someone in need to receive a gift.
-You can do this by completing the Nomination Form, which will be posted when we begin collecting names in November.
+You can do this by completing the Nomination Form (generally published in October).

 Pick up a snowflake from the Giving Trees, located in the Welcome area of the church starting in November.
-Purchase the gift listed and return your wrapped gift (with the snowflake ornament) by the deadline.
+Purchase the gift listed and return your wrapped gift (with the snowflake ornament) by early December.